 8.2.3.
 Prospecting for new wind farm development sites could be subject to an ‘approval to prospect’ requirement issued by the responsible authority before prospecting commences.
-The approval to prospect would be granted on a range of criteria, including the suitability of the proposed site as well as the credentials of the developer and key personnel.
+The approval to prospect a specified potential site would be granted on a range of criteria, including the suitability of the proposed site as well as the credentials of the developer and key personnel.
 See also Recommendation 1.2.9.

 8.2.4.
 As part of the assessment suggested in Recommendation 8.2.1, the responsible authority should have processes in place to obtain and verify clear evidence of the developer’s consultations with affected landowners and residents and be able to assess the likelihood of strong community support for the project.

 8.2.5.
 Once an approved wind farm has commenced construction, the responsible authority should re-review other proposed wind farm projects in the area for any compounding effects on residents, including noise, shadow flicker and visual amenity.
 The responsible authority should also have the ability to require a modification to the planning permit and turbine layout of those projects that have not already materially commenced construction.
 Background noise levels should exclude any noise contribution from a neighbouring operating wind farm for the purposes of applying the noise standard.